Description

 Effectiveness and Impact

-- The project includes or incorporates diversity, equity, and inclusion initiatives making the canal more accessible to those with disabilities or others who may have not been able to access the canal or it's amenities in the past.
+- The project will be able to be leveraged for events or other programming that incorporate elements of diversity, equity, and/or inclusion making the Canal System more accessible to those with disabilities or others who may have not been able to access the canal or it’s amenities in the past.

 Financial Viability and Funding Leveraged